bravo1goingdark/blipmq/docs/PROTOCOL.md

 00 00 00 00 00 00 00 2A   // subscription_id = 42
 ```

-These frame examples can be constructed safely using the `blipmq_net` Rust API, which handles encoding/decoding and length calculations.
+These frame examples can be constructed safely using the `net` Rust API, which handles encoding/decoding and length calculations.